Xiangshan metro station

 The Taipei Metro Xiangshan station is a metro station on the Red Line located in Xinyi, Taipei, Taiwan.
 The station opened on November 24, 2013.

 Station overview

 The two-level, underground station with an island platform.
 It is located beneath Xinyi Rd., Sec.
 5 east of Songren Rd. and near the north end of Zhongqiang Park and the Xinyi Expressway.
 It is the planned eastern terminus of the Xinyi Line when it initially opened for service.
 The Xinyi Eastern Extension, when completed, will extend eastward from this station.
 The Xiangshan hiking trail is located nearby the station.

 History

-The construction of the station began in July 2005.
-It had completed in November 2013.
-The Circular line is planned to make an out-of-station interchange with the Tamsui-Xinyi line at this station.
+The construction of this station began in July 2005 and was completed in November 2013.
+The Circular line will make an out-of-station interchange with the Tamsui-Xinyi line at this station.

 Construction

 The station is 220 m long, 22 m wide, and 22 m deep.
 It has three entrances, two elevators for the disabled, and two vent shafts.

 Due to space limitations caused by the Xinyi Expressway, a vehicle overpass, and Taiwan Power Company culverts, the station was constructed using the pipe jacking method instead of the usual cut-and-cover method.